nerc-project/regapp/kubernetes/keycloak/base/README.md

     * Select and add all for now
     * Likely need to tighten up
   * Should probably be implemented as a job
+* IdP secret
+  * need to copy secret from regapp secrets (oauth2-proxy-cilogon) to secret for cilogon in keycloak.
+Currently unable to protect secret in custom resource file.

 # Notes